 Japan did not have a military until 1873.
 After the ruling of the Tokugawa Shogunate government was over and Japan ended its seclusion policy, Japan began diplomatic relationships with European countries and the U.S. The Japanese government tried to make the country like the U.S. or European countries by “imitating” several things.
 The government also believed that to be a country like them, it must have a strong military and thus started a conscription system.
 As European countries and the U.S. colonized Asian countries, the Japanese government also tried to imitate what they did and started invading neighboring countries.

 The Sino-Japanese War was fought between the Empire of Japan and the Republic of China from 1937 to 1945.
 It is also referred to as the Japan-China Incident.

-The reason why it was called a “Incident” rather than a war is that even though full-scale fighting took place after the Ruho Bridge Incident, the two countries did not declare war until the outbreak of the Pacific War in December 1941.
+The reason why it was called an “Incident” rather than a war is that though full-scale fighting took place after the Ruho Bridge Incident, the two countries did not declare war until the outbreak of the Pacific War in December 1941.
 One reason for this was that both Japan and China wanted to avoid the economic sanctions imposed by the U.S. invocation of the Neutrality Act.